HunterXProgrammer/Tasker-mdtest-v4/README.md

 ### For CLI Users
 **NOTE:-**
 >This section is helpful for those who want to make shell scripts to use `mdtest` to send messages.
-Not recommended for Tasker beginners since there are ready made Taskenet links in the Tasker Reddit Post that you can import.
+Not recommended for Tasker beginners since there are ready made Taskernet links in the Tasker Reddit Post that you can import.

 I'm adding preliminary CLI support with some improvements in this **Project V4**.